in memory of Stuart Raleigh

 by Brian Taylor

-In 1875 Moscow, celebrated French composer and organist Camille Saint-Saëns met Pyotr Tchaikovsky, whose brother Modest recalled, “It turned out that the two new friends had many likes and dislikes in common, both in the sphere of music and in the other arts, too.
+In 1875 Moscow, Saint-Saëns met Pyotr Tchaikovsky, whose brother Modest recalled, “It turned out that the two new friends had many likes and dislikes in common, both in the sphere of music and in the other arts, too.
 In particular, not only had they both been enthusiastic about ballet in their youth, but they were also able to pull off splendid imitations of ballerinas.
 And so on one occasion at the Conservatory, seeking to flaunt their artistry before one another, they performed a whole short ballet on the stage of the Conservatory's auditorium: Galatea and Pygmalion.”

 Saint-Saëns brought “exceptional conscientiousness” to the role of the statue, Galatea.
 It was not his first time in drag.
 Ten years earlier in Paris, at one of Emmanuel Chabrier’s musical soirées, Saint-Saëns sang and acted the part of Marguerite in Gounod’s Faust “with passionate ardour,” wrote Hughes Imbert.
 Saint-Saëns’ life, like Tchaikovsky’s, was marked by the tensions of public and private expectation.

-Raised by two widows — his great-aunt Charlotte, and his mother Clémence (who oppressively disapproved of all potential girlfriends yet desperately yearned for grandchildren) — 40-year-old Camille still lived at home in 1875 when he surprisingly married 19-year-old Marie-Laure Truffot.
+Raised by two widows — his great-aunt Charlotte, and his mother Clémence (who oppressively disapproved of all potential girlfriends yet desperately yearned for grandchildren) — 40-year-old Camille still lived at home when he surprisingly married 19-year-old Marie-Laure Truffot.
 Arthur Dandelot (in La Vie et l’Oeuvre de Saint-Saëns, 1930) explained: Saint-Saëns was bathing at the école de natation Deligny on the shore of the Seine — which had a reputation as a homosexual gathering place — when a friend who knew that he wished to get married “put forward the claims of his own sister.
 Some time later, after the acquaintance was made, marriage was agreed and accomplished the following month.”

 They had two sons, but in 1878, 2-year-old André fell out of a window and died.
 Six weeks later, the couple’s 6-month-old baby, Jean-François, died of pneumonia.
 The couple quickly estranged, and in 1881 the composer escaped on holiday, never to return nor see his wife again.
 In December, 1888, Saint-Saëns's mother died of pneumonia while he was embroiled in disputes readying the premiere of Ascanio at the Opéra.
 Plunged into suicidal depression and insomnia, within a year he had donated all of his belongings to the city of Dieppe, and embarked for Andalusia, “a night feeling in his mind.”

 In Cádiz, he composed the only musical work from this period, 1889’s Scherzo for Two Pianos, Op.
 87. He wrote of the piece in a letter, "I am at the mercy of the unexpected; I had no intention whatsoever of writing a scherzo…There are some oddities…Sight-reading it must be fairly painful; it is a piece one should not play until it has been mastered.”
-He had written piano duos before — Variations on a Theme of Beethoven, Op.
-35, and Polonaise in F Minor, Op.
-77, among others.
-But the idiosyncratic Scherzo experiments with whole-tone harmony — modernism reminiscent of his philosophical nemesis Debussy.
-Perhaps these iconoclast colors reflected his emotional state.

-Saint-Saëns began traveling in the guise of Charles Sannois, merchant, leading a nomadic existence accompanied by his loyal manservant, Gabriel Geslin, visiting exotic locales like North Africa, Southeast Asia, and South America.
+Saint-Saëns began traveling in the guise of “Charles Sannois,” merchant, leading a nomadic existence accompanied by his loyal manservant, Gabriel Geslin, visiting exotic locales like North Africa, Southeast Asia, and South America.
 The composer became a frequent resident of Algiers — the Palm Springs or Puerto Vallarta of its day (“You board a beautiful ship in Marseille and 24 hours later you land in Algiers; and it is sun, greenery, flowers, life!") — where he died on December 16, 1921 at the Hôtel de l'Oasis.
 Enormously famous in his home country, he was given a state funeral at Église de la Madeleine, where he had served as organist for 20 years.

 In 1939 Britain, war loomed.
 Benjamin Britten and Peter Pears registered as Conscientious Objectors and sailed to America.
 They rented a room in a five-story house near the Brooklyn Bridge known as “February House” (eventually felled for the Brooklyn-Queens Expressway) where W. H. Auden was innkeeper to a rotating cast of characters, among them Gypsy Rose Lee.

 Their friends in America included Scottish married piano duo Ethel Bartlett and Rae Robertson, who were described by the Boston Transcript as “the best beloved piano duettists in the world.”
-The Florida Flambeau wrote that Bartlett, who had studied with Artur Schnabel, was “known as one of England’s most beautiful women.”
+The Florida Flambeau wrote that Bartlett (who had studied with Artur Schnabel) was “known as one of England’s most beautiful women.”

 Bartlett and Robertson premiered Britten’s Introduction and Rondo alla Burlesca, Op.
 23, No. 1, at New York’s Town Hall in January 1941 (alongside Darius Milhaud’s Scaramouche).
 The New York Times described Britten’s Rondo as “interesting” and reminiscent of Hindemith; the Musical Courier called it “adroit and effective.”
 The Herald Tribune, however, found it “labored and ineffectual.”